- MMC.exe has been built-in to every version of Windows since 2000, but some users received the MMC.exe blocked for your protection error.

 1. Disable SmartScreen

-- Select the Off setting for Windows Defender SmartScreen applicable to each aspect such as Check apps and files, SmartScreen for Microsoft Edge, and SmartScreen for Microsoft Store apps.
+- Select the Off setting for Windows Defender SmartScreen applicable to each aspect; such as Check apps and files, SmartScreen for Microsoft Edge, and SmartScreen for Microsoft Store apps.

 - Consent to any confirmation box that shows up.
 The mmc.exe blocked by administrator error in Windows 10 will be fixed.

 2. Enable Computer Management in Group Policy